bgarcial/sentia-assessment/Documentation/README.md

 Also [this article](https://www.nginx.com/blog/9-tips-for-improving-wordpress-performance-with-nginx/) about how to improve performance to Wordpress applications with nginx looks interesting

+And here [other ideas](https://wordpress.org/support/topic/nginx-browser-rewrite-rules-cause-404-errors-in-static-files/) from nginx perspective as well.

 Note: At the moment of I realize of this alternative actions that I describe to solve the problem, I had to stop to solve this issue in order to advance in this documentation process.